Conservation and restoration of silver objects: Waddings

-Natural methods
+Home / DIY methods

-The following sections include methods that use natural methods such as water and salt to clean the surface of silver.
+The following sections include home methods that use commonly available household items such as water and salt to clean the surface of silver.
 Some of the methods use heat which may be dangerous to silver tableware such as candlesticks or knife handles.
 Water trapped in crevices of silver objects can accelerate tarnishing.

-Single Ingredient - Toothpaste is applied with a clean cloth as a gentle abrasive with a soft bristle toothbrush and rinsed in water.
+Single Ingredient – Toothpaste is applied with a clean cloth as a gentle abrasive with a soft bristle toothbrush and rinsed in water.

-Boiling Water Bath - The silver object or pieces are placed into an aluminum pot and covered with water.
+Boiling Water Bath – The silver object or pieces are placed into an aluminum pot and covered with water.
 One tablespoon of salt and baking soda is added and boiled for three minutes.
 After cooling, the silver is placed into a warm soapy water mixture and cleaned with a cotton cloth and then dried with a separate cotton cloth.

 Soaking bath – A glass roasting pan is lined with aluminum foil with the dull side facing downwards.
 The silver is placed atop of the foil and a quart of boiling water is poured over the pieces with two tablespoons of baking soda.
 The silver soaks for five minutes and is dried with a clean cloth.

 Chemical dips

 A popular and quick method for polishing silver is the use of chemical dips.
 Dips work by dissolving the tarnished surface of the silver at a highly accelerated rate.
 Many dips are made of acids and other agents.
 Acids are very corrosive and pose a danger to the silver surface as well as to the user.
 Dips can be harmful to objects with sealed surfaces such as candlesticks, trophies and teapots with hollow components because the chemical could leak into the hollow area and can never be removed.
 Unlike museum quality polishing, employing a slurry of calcium carbonate and deionized water, dips are quicker and less expensive.
 However, dips are more abrasive to the surfaces of silver, gold, and other metals.
-NOTE: Jeffrey Herman confirms this method damages silver.
+Jeffrey Herman confirms this method damages silver.